CrashOverride85/zc95/docs/LuaNotes.md

 The `audio.lua` script shows an example of audio support assuming microphone input.
 Channels 1 & 2 are on constant at the default pulse width/frequency, and channels 3 & 4 react to volume changes

 ## TriPhase
-The ZC95 now has _limited_ triphase support from Lua.
+The ZC95 now has _limited_ triphase support from Lua; this must used with the 1-4 INTERNAL channels (i.e. stick with the default channel configuration).

-As recap, "triphase" is where two channels are linked together with a common electrode.
+As a recap, "triphase" is where two channels are linked together with a common electrode.
 There is a good description of it on [Joanne's Reviews](https://www.sexmachinereviews.co.uk/estim-systems-triphase-cable-review.html).
 Due to the interactions between channels, it is more important to **not make any connections above the waist with triphase enabled.**

-In normal operation, the ZC95 will never generate two pulses at same time - if the channels have been configured with frequencies that would cause two pulses to overlap, one is delayed.
-This is done as pulses overlapping in an uncontrolled/unintended manner can cause unexpected spikes if electrodes are in close proximately, and certainly if two have been joined together in a triphase configuration.
+In normal operation, the ZC95 will never generate two pulses at the same time - if the channels have been configured with frequencies that would cause two pulses to overlap, one is delayed.
+This is done as pulses overlapping in an uncontrolled/unintended manner can cause unexpected spikes if electrodes are in close proximity, and certainly if two have been joined together in a triphase configuration.

 The triphase support is used to allow the ZC95 to intentionally generate pulses that overlap, but in a controlled manner with consistent results.

-At present, it only allows one channel to be linked to another, where a pulse on the linked linked channel is generated with a set overlap with the lead channel (further options likely to follow in the future).
+At present, it only allows one channel to be linked to another, where a pulse on the linked channel is generated with a set overlap with the lead channel (further options likely to follow in the future).

 ### Setup
 Before triphase can be used, the Config section must include `allow_triphase = true` - without this the triphase commands will be ignored.
 Setting this flag causes the pattern to be displayed prefixed with a `(!)` on the menu, as a warning that it uses triphase / disables channel isolation.

 With that set, `zc.EnableTriphase(true)` can then be called - the best place is probably in the `Setup` function, but it can be anywhere.
 With triphase enabled, the ZC95 will no longer do anything to stop pulses being generated at the same time, regardless of where the pulses are coming from.
 So be careful - even unlinked channels will start generating pulses that can overlap if the frequencies set will cause them to clash.
 For the time being, it's probably best to stick to 2 channels when using triphase until it's expanded to be more configurable.

-Finally, link two channel together using `zc.LinkChannels`, e.g. running `zc.LinkChannels(1, 2, 0)`, will link channel 2 to channel 1 (lead channel), and cause a pulses to be generated on channel 2 at the same time as pulses on channel 1.
+Finally, link two channels together using `zc.LinkChannels`, e.g. running `zc.LinkChannels(1, 2, 0)`, will link channel 2 to channel 1 (lead channel), and cause pulses to be generated on channel 2 at the same time as pulses on channel 1.
 Changing the pulse width & frequency of channel 1 will affect channel 2.
-Once linked, only the power level of the linked channel should should be changed.
+Once linked, only the power level of the linked channel should be changed.

 ### Example
-See [trifade.lua](../source/zc95/LuaScripts/trifade.lua) for an example Lua script that enables triphase, then continually alters the offset between to the two channels at a speed set from the menu.
+See [trifade.lua](../source/zc95/LuaScripts/trifade.lua) for an example Lua script that enables triphase, then continually alters the offset between the two channels at a speed set from the menu.

 A graphic example of what's happening may help.